rosienamay/LW4_Improving-CNN-Performance/README.md

 B. Model Improvement
 --
-5. How did data augmentation affect validation accuracy?
+5. How did data augmentation affect validation accuracy? <br>
+💬Answer: Data augmentation usually improves validation accuracy by making the model better at handling variations.
+It helps prevent overfitting, so instead of just memorizing training images, the model generalizes better, and it will lead to stable and higher performance. <br>
-6. Why is Batch Normalization important in CNNs?
+6. Why is Batch Normalization important in CNNs? <br>
+💬Answer: Batch Normalization is used in CNNs because it makes training a lot more stable and faster.
+Basically, it keeps the values inside the network from getting too large or too small as data flows through so the model doesn't have to keep adjusting to big changes while learning. <br>
-7. What role did Dropout play in improving your model?
+7. What role did Dropout play in improving your model? <br>
+💬Answer: Dropout helped improve the model by reducing overfitting.
+During training, it randomly "turns off" so the network can't rely too much on specific features or paths.
+This forces it to learn more generally instead of memorizing the training data, which usually leads to better performance on the unseen data.  <br>
-8. How did Early Stopping prevent overfitting?
+8. How did Early Stopping prevent overfitting? <br>
+💬Answer: It helps prevent overfitting by monitoring the model's performance on a validation set during training and stopping the process when that performance stops improving.
+So instead of letting the model keep training and start memorizing noise in the training data, it basically saves the version of the model that performed best on unseen data.  <br>

 C. Performance Comparison
 --